Formulas

 For 2 years: CI − SI = P × (R/100)².
 For 3 years: CI − SI = SI × (R/100 + R²/10000 + ...).
 These shortcuts are frequently tested in SSC and IBPS exams.

-Effective rate = (1 + R/200)² − 1 × 100 = (1.05)² − 1 = 10.25% per annum.
-This is higher than the nominal 10% because interest compounds twice a year.
+Effective annual rate = (1 + R/200)² − 1 × 100 = (1.05)² − 1 = 10.25% per annum.
+This is higher than the nominal 10% because interest compounds twice a year, earning interest-on-interest within the same year.